BS 5839-1 Fundamentals in FD&A Conversion Course (2 days)

-If you have previously been working towards one of the FIA AO’s other Level 3 qualifications, you can gain the new FIA AO Level 3 Fundamentals of Fire Detection and Alarm Systems in Non-Domestic Premises by completing this conversion unit.
+If you have previously been working towards one of the FIA's qualifications, you can gain the new Fundamentals of Fire Detection and Alarm Systems in Non-Domestic Premises by completing this conversion unit.
 This unit is exclusively open to anyone who has taken the Foundation in FD&A and is aimed to get you up to speed ready to take the new qualification exam, using both the knowledge previously gained from the Foundation course and the learning from these two days of training.

-This unit is exclusively open to anyone who has taken the level 2 Foundation in FD&A course and is aimed at getting you up to speed ready to take the level 3 fundamentals qualification exam.
+This unit is exclusively open to anyone who has taken the Foundation in FD&A course and is aimed at getting you up to speed ready to take the fundamentals qualification exam.

 During the course delegates will learn to navigate sections 1 to 7 of BS 5839-1, plus the annexes, in order to gain the additional knowledge required for the exam.